$0 District of Columbia Foster Care Quick-Start Checklist

 CFSA's website lists 15+ contracted private agencies.
 It doesn't rank them, compare them, or tell you which one to choose — because CFSA contracts with all of them and can't publicly recommend one over another.
 Each agency's own website is a recruitment tool designed to get you to orientation, not to help you evaluate alternatives.
 And if you call CFSA to ask "which agency should I go with?" they'll tell you to contact the agencies directly.

 This creates an information vacuum at the most consequential decision point in the DC foster care process.
-Your agency choice determines who trains you (TIPS-MAPP is delivered by your agency, not CFSA), who conducts your home study, who assigns your licensing social worker, who provides your post-placement support, and who you call at 2 AM when a placement is in crisis.
-Choose an agency with high caseloads and slow processing, and your licensing timeline stretches from 90 days to 6 months.
+Your agency choice determines who trains you, who conducts your home study, who assigns your licensing social worker, who provides your post-placement support, and who you call at 2 AM when a placement is in crisis.
+Licensing timing depends on agency scheduling, clearances, housing, and how quickly you complete the requirements.
 Choose one with no experience licensing your housing type, and you get an inspector who doesn't know how to evaluate a condo.
 Choose one without genuine LGBTQ+ competence, and your home study interviews feel like an interrogation rather than an assessment.

 Most people inside the DC child welfare system — social workers, CASA volunteers, experienced foster parents — know which agencies are responsive and which are struggling.
 If you don't know someone inside the system, you don't have access to that knowledge.
 Here's how to evaluate agencies without it.